FEATURE: Food waste a contributor to global emissions

 KENYA – Charles Njuguna toiled on his farm day-in, day-out trying to ensure that his crops remained healthy to earn him a good income.
 And when he recorded a bumper harvest he knew his financial woes were going to be a thing of the past.

 But when he started harvesting, his happiness turned into despair when he could not take his produce to the market due to impassable roads.
-He started incurring heavy losses as his produce started rotting on the farm while others on the road where the trucks transporting them got stuck on the impassable roads.
+He started incurring heavy losses as his produce started rotting on the farm while others got stuck on the impassable roads transporting them.

 1.3 billion tonnes of wasted annually

 According to the Food and Agriculture Organisation of United Nations (FAO), studies show that more than 1.3 billion tonnes of food is lost or wasted every year around the world due to various reasons.

 In Africa and developing or low income countries, poor infrastructure and undeveloped production are the main causes of food loss.
 Studies have now revealed that food waste is a major contributor to global greenhouse gas (GHG) emissions.

 Greenhouse gas emissions result in climate change which is blamed for causing drought, floods, disease, food shortage and water scarcity among others.